MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-cancel-ui-configuration.md

 3. In the **Profile Card** window, on the **Actions** tab, in the **Functions** group, choose **Clear Configured Pages**.

 > [!NOTE]
->  All UI customizations for the profile, both those installed with ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/dyn_nav_md.md)]--> and those made by the administrator, are canceled.
+>  All UI customizations for the profile, both those installed with [!INCLUDE[d365fin](includes/d365fin_md.md)] and those made by the administrator, are canceled.
 No page layouts specific to the profile remain in the database.

 ### To cancel UI customization that you have made for specific page for a profile